 - Choose a mode:

-- Area-based β generates one QR code per area (desk areas, meeting room areas, parking areas, and "Other" areas like kitchens or bathrooms).
-The area data is pulled from your Floors & spaces setup.
+- Area-based — generates one QR code per area defined in Floors & spaces (desk areas, meeting room areas, parking areas, and "Other" areas like kitchens or bathrooms).

 - Optionally customize the sticker: